 Another thing to consider is whether you are a more laidback traveler or if you value amenities.

 South Shore: This is where lots of the resorts are.
-Poipu offers world-class golf, tennis, walking trails, upscale shopping, and higher-end dining.
+Koloa and Poipu offers world-class golf, tennis, walking trails, upscale shopping, and higher-end dining.
+The Lodge at Kukui’ula is a fabulous option if luxury bungalows are your vibe — perfect for larger groups!

 East Shore: This is where most residents live.
 Because of this, you’ll find most vacation rentals here.
 This area is considered the most central.
 Here you’ll find Wailua, Kapa’a, the airport, several small shopping centers, restaurants, and a few beaches.